justkoru-txc/knotes/README.md

 # KNotes - The best Quick Notes app

 A quick notes app easy to use with a lot of functions!
-Chick [here](https://notes.korustudios.net/) to access it in Spanish.
+Chick [here](https://notes.korustudios.net/) to access it online in Spanish or [here](https://play.google.com/store/apps/details?id=com.korustudios.notes) to download the Android app in Spanish!
-Currently there is only a web version and an iPad closed beta.
+NEW - Android app available!
+Discord [here](https://dsc.gg/knotes).

 **Available functions:**